Teach Philosophy 101

 Take advantage of the rich experiential background that students with disabilities can bring to our classes.
 In a safe academic environment, these students bring a completely new perspective to the classroom.
 Among other things, Whitman tells us that they may challenge many of the dominant assumptions of our culture, disrupting the “narrative concerning autonomy and self-sufficiency” held by many students (Whitman 352).

-In your career as a faculty member, you are very likely to have students who are blind or have hearing difficulties.
-It's important to think about how to work effectively with such students.
+In your career as a faculty member, you are very likely to have students who have sight impairments or hearing difficulties.
+It's important to think about how to work effectively with such students by making simple changes.
 For example, when a blind student is in class, it's important to always describe what you are doing.
 E.g., if you write material on the board, you have to verbally express what you are writing.

 Learning Disabilities